-•Proposal No. 1: The election of Class III directors requires a plurality of the shares of common stock present virtually in person or represented by proxy at the Annual Meeting and entitled to vote thereon to be approved.
+- •Proposal No. 1: The election of Class I directors requires a plurality of the shares of common stock present virtually in person or represented by proxy at the Annual Meeting and entitled to vote thereon to be approved.
 This means that the two nominees who receive the most FOR votes will be elected.
 You may (i) vote FOR all nominees, (ii) WITHHOLD your vote as to all nominees, or (iii) vote FOR all nominees except for those specific nominees from whom you WITHHOLD your vote.
 Any shares not voted FOR a particular nominee (whether as a result of voting withheld or a broker non-vote) will not be counted in such nominee's favor and will have no effect on the outcome of the election.
-If you WITHHOLD your vote as to all nominees, you will be deemed to have abstained from voting on Proposal No. 1, and such abstention will have no effect on the outcome of the proposal.

-•Proposal No. 2: The ratification of the appointment of Deloitte & Touche LLP requires the affirmative vote of a majority of the shares of common stock present virtually in person or represented by proxy at the Annual Meeting and entitled to vote thereon to be approved.
+If you WITHHOLD your vote as to all nominees, you will be deemed to have abstained from voting on Proposal No. 1, and such abstention will have no effect on the outcome of the proposal. - •Proposal No. 2: The ratification of the appointment of Deloitte & Touche LLP requires the affirmative vote of a majority of the shares of common stock present virtually in person or represented by proxy at the Annual Meeting and entitled to vote thereon to be approved.
 You may vote FOR, AGAINST or ABSTAIN.
-If you ABSTAIN from voting on Proposal No. 2, the abstention will have the same effect as a vote AGAINST the proposal.

-•Proposal No. 3: The approval on an advisory and non-binding basis of NEO compensation requires the affirmative vote of a majority of the shares of common stock present virtually in person or represented by proxy at the Annual Meeting and entitled to vote thereon.
+If you ABSTAIN from voting on Proposal No. 2, the abstention will have the same effect as a vote AGAINST the proposal. - •Proposal No. 3: The approval on an advisory and non-binding basis of NEO compensation requires the affirmative vote of a majority of the shares of common stock present virtually in person or represented by proxy at the Annual Meeting and entitled to vote thereon.
 You may vote FOR, AGAINST or ABSTAIN.
 Abstentions are considered votes present and entitled to vote on this proposal, and thus, will have the same effect as a vote AGAINST the proposal.
 Broker non-votes will have no effect on the outcome of the vote.
 However, because this proposal is an advisory vote, the result will not be binding on us or our Board.
-Our Board and our Compensation Committee will consider the outcome of the vote when establishing or modifying the compensation of our NEOs.
+Our Board and our Compensation Committee will consider the outcome of the vote when establishing or modifying the compensation of our NEOs. - •Proposal No. 4: The approval on the Inogen, Inc. Amended and Restated 2023 Equity Incentive Plan requires the affirmative vote of a majority of the shares of common stock present virtually in person or represented by proxy at the Annual Meeting and entitled to vote thereon.
+You may vote FOR, AGAINST or ABSTAIN.
+Abstentions are considered votes present and entitled to vote on this proposal, and thus, will have the same effect as a vote AGAINST the proposal.
+Broker non-votes will have no effect on the outcome of the vote.